CDRXavier/XpandShield/README.txt

 I recommend one between 3K and 2K.
 Depend on the Arduino board used, the current limited by the onboard USB port fuse is 500mA (even if the USB port is able to supply more).
 Drawing more current will cause the voltage to drop rather quickly (before the fuse trips).

 Always pick the current that is equal (or less) than the capacity of the battery you are using.
-For example, if we are using a 400mAh battery, then we can charge it with no more than 400 mA (which, if it is rated correctly, full-charge it in exactly an hour).
-If you are using low quality or cheap batteries, I recommend 75% of the rated capacity.
+For example, if we are using a 400mAh battery, then we can charge it with no more than 400 mA.
+If you are using low quality or cheap batteries, I recommend 75% of the value derived from the rated capacity.

+For MAX1811, pull the current select high for 500mA and low for 100mA.
+For LTC4056, "in constant current mode the typical charge current is 915 times the current through this resistor.
+Current is limited to approximately 1.4mA (charge current of approimately 1.4A)"

 Pick any beeper that fit.
 The openings for the leads fit 5.08mm (2 * 2.54mm) ones or 7.62mm (3 * 2.54mm) ones.
 Remember that the beeper must NOT be "continuous" or "with source" (i.e. beeps when fed power) but are instead "not sourced" (i.e. click once when fed power, click once when disconnected from power).